 Come to Chicago in July, and you’ll find the lakeshore beaches hopping with volleyball players, restaurant patios buzzing with patrons, and fireworks going off from the Navy Pier.

 That unfettered enthusiasm helped Chicago secure its spot as one of the top 20 summer destinations, according to the America’s Favorite Cities survey.
 Every year, Travel + Leisure readers rank cities for qualities such as great food or excellent shopping.
 Readers also vote on best times of year to visit—including the classic, all-important summer vacation.

 More Americans are planning to take that vacation this season.
 According to a poll by the American Express Spending & Saving Tracker, 59 percent of Americans will take some kind of summer getaway, up from 51 percent last year.

 Since many of these vacations are still brief, major U.S. cities are appealing choices.
 San Diego, Los Angeles, and Honolulu typify the dream beachy vacation, and all made it into readers’ top 20 picks.

 While some cities likely didn't make the cut due to triple-digit summer temps (sorry, Phoenix), other cities managed to overcome heat-index issues, perhaps because of their great summer cuisine.
 Kansas City, with plenty of summer street festivals but nary an ocean breeze, landed within the Top 20 thanks partially to its summer-friendly barbecue.

-manager for Yelp.
+“Every man, woman, and child in Minnesota spends the warmer months out and about, stockpiling vitamin D,” says Annie D’Souza, a community manager for Yelp.
 “We’re all just so thrilled that winter is over.”